Union-Crax/UC-AIv2/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Node.js 16 or higher
 - Discord Bot Token
 - If using OpenRouter: an OpenRouter API Key
 - Optional: GPU for local model acceleration